lindasusany/SAS-Accounting-Analytics/README.md

-# Assignment 1: Financial Ratios Analysis
+# 1. Financial Ratios Analysis

 This repository contains SAS code and analysis for Assignment 1, which focuses on financial ratios using the Funda dataset from the past 10 years.
 The analysis addresses the following questions: